 All of the furniture is now clean and smart looking, even the kitchen table with the chairs they’ve been using are clean and look real nice.

 After dinner there’s more talk and discussion about the house as well as what they’ll do after the wedding.
-Their finds mean they don’t have to work, but both of them do want to work, however, they just aren’t sure about what work to do yet.
+Their finds mean they don’t have to work but both of them do want to work, but they aren’t sure about what work to do yet.
 Neither of them knows anything about farming and they don’t want to do that.
 Anyway, they can’t because Mort has already promised to let those using his farmland to continue farming it as share-croppers to increase their income as per their existing agreements.
-However, they’ve got a lot of time to look at things and decide what they’ll do in the future.
-Mort knows he can work at writing programs and selling them, so he’s not worried at all.
+However, the two have got a lot of time to look at things and decide what they’ll do in the future.
+Mort knows he can work at writing programs and selling them so he’s not worried at all.

 Jenny and Mort are up for an early breakfast.
 They’re busy removing the old shutters and windows when the boys turn up.
 The old windows were just four small glass panes in a box frame hinged to the window frame.
 Like the shutters the windows were either open or shut, but had to be opened and swung to the side to open or close the shutters.
 The old frames need to have a section routed out to allow the new units on order to be secured to them.
 The new ones are sash style windows with insect screens and the whole unit fits inside the existing swinging window frames.
 Thus they can swing aside to open and close the shutters but can be opened part way while still keeping the insects out.